 Lauren Hutton is known as the supermodel of the Seventies, and she crashed her bike in 2001 when riding for a charity ride supporting the beloved Hermitage-Guggenheim Museum.
 It was lucky that Dennis Hopper persuaded her to wear protective gear instead of a stylish outfit.
 Plus, Jeremy Irons gave her a full-face helmet.

-Reports say that she had been traveling at 90 to 100 mph and lost control on a gravelly curve, running off the road and flying into the air.
+Reports say she had been traveling at 90 to 100 mph and lost control on a gravelly curve, running off the road and flying into the air.
 She broke both arms and legs upon landing.
 Lauren also punctured a lung and broke three ribs.

-Musician Berry Oakley and guitarist Duane Allman were both part of the Allman Brothers Band.
+Musician Berry Oakley and guitarist Duane Allman were part of the Allman Brothers Band.
 Both were killed in different motorcycle crashes, but the story gets more interesting.
 In 1971, Duane was 24 years old and crashed into a flatbed truck that pulled in front of him.
 He was actually headed to Oakley’s home in Georgia to wish his wife a great birthday.
 Allman swerved, but the bike skidded and flipped after taking a sharp turn, dragging him about 50 feet.
 He ended up dying of massive injuries.

 About one year later, Oakley, the Allman Brothers bassist, crashed his motorcycle into a Macon City bus just a mile from the spot where Duane was struck down just a year earlier.